Olav Øygard: Priesthood

 Øygard was ordained to the priesthood on 2 August 1981 in the Karasjok Church.
-From August 1981 to April 1985, he worked in ministerial positions in Finnmark, including as vicar of the Kautokeino Church in Kautokeino from September 1983 to June 1984.
-On 25 April 1985, he took office as senior pastor in Sør-Varanger, working out of the Kirkenes Church.
+From August 1981 to April 1985, he worked in ministerial positions in Finnmark, including as vicar of the Kautokeino Church in Kautokeino Municipality from September 1983 to June 1984.
+On 25 April 1985, he took office as senior pastor in Sør-Varanger Municipality, working out of the Kirkenes Church.
 During that time, he also served as a counselor at the Kirkenes family office, serving in that position until February 1991.
 In Finnmark, he also spent time working as a youth minister in schools.
-He remained pastor in Kirkenes until June 1991, when he was transferred to the city of Alta.
-There, he served as a chaplain from until February 2006, when he became the head pastor of the Alta Parish.
+He remained pastor in Kirkenes until June 1991, when he was transferred to Alta Church in Alta Municipality.
+There, he served as a chaplain until February 2006, when he became the head pastor of the Alta Parish.
 He remained in that position since 2011, though he took a short leave from March 2008 to April 2009, when he served as a counselor at the Alta family office.

 In addition to his ministerial positions, Øygard was a member of a number of boards and committees.
 From 1990 to 1998, he was a member of the diocesan council of the Diocese of Nord-Hålogaland, serving as deputy chairman for part of that time.
 From 1996 to 2008, he was on the board of Northern Norway Diaconal Foundation.
 During that time, he sat on the Impact Council, a religious cooperation agency of the Church of Norway, reaching out to Lutheran organizations in Germany, the United Kingdom, and the United States.
 From 2001 to 2004, he was a member of the National Council for Priorities in Health Care.
 From 2002 to 2007 he was a member, and for some time chairman, of the North Sami Liturgy Committee.
 Until 2014, he was chair of the Norwegian Missionary Society's activities in Finnmark county.

 In addition, he was involved in programs working with disabled people abroad, in the Dominican Republic, Kenya, Romania, Russia, and Tanzania.